 You have likely been taking notes all along!
 But now you're really sitting down to write the paper, and you might want some help.
 While the library can help you think about research topics, find sources, and cite them, it's best to turn to the experts in the actual writing of the paper.
 In that case, we recommend:

-The English Lab is a free and useful resource for all CCSF students.
+The Reading & Writing Center is a free and useful resource for all CCSF students.
 They can review reading assignments, offer help in writing and revising writing, and provide activities to help with other reading and writing issues.
+Tutoring is available in-person and online.

 Note: government statistics are free and publicly available, however, many other kinds of statistics require access through library subscription databases.